WITCodingClub/calendar/readme.md

 You can also manage event alerts, colors, and titles from within the extension.

 ## Development
-- See instructions for developing up the extension [here](https://github.com/WITCodingClub/calendar/blob/main/client/README.md).
+- See instructions for developing the extension [here](https://github.com/WITCodingClub/calendar/blob/main/client/README.md).

-- See instructions for developing up the backend [here](https://github.com/jaspermayone/witcc-calendar-backend/blob/main/README.md).
+- See instructions for developing the backend [here](https://github.com/jaspermayone/witcc-calendar-backend/blob/main/README.md).